 - a.
 Sickness with parental verification by note or telephone call. - b.
 Medical appointment with verification by note from the doctor or parent. - c.
 Auto accidents, direct or indirect involvement (subject to verification). - d.
-Unavoidable breakdowns (flat tire, dead battery, etc.).
-(Note: Running out of gas is not an unavoidable breakdown).
+Unavoidable breakdowns (flat tire, dead battery, etc.) - e.

-- e.
 Unique, unavoidable circumstances, as confirmed by the Administration. - f.
 Bus delays or breakdowns.

 The Administration will be responsible to determine whether an absence or tardy is excused or unexcused.

 The school office will notify parents by letter of excessive tardies.
 All tardies will be recorded by administration.

 Tardies will be accumulated per semester.

-After receiving four (4) unexcused tardies, the student will serve a 60-minute detention after school.

-After receiving eight (8) unexcused tardies, the student will serve a 2-hour Saturday School.
-Students will be charged a \$20 fee for this detention and will be directed to the Vice Principal for appropriate further discipline.

-After receiving twelve (12) unexcused tardies, the student will serve a 4-hour Saturday School.
-Students will be charged a \$40 for this detention.
-The student will also be referred to administration for further discipline which may include the loss of school privileges and/or suspension.
+- Four unexcused tardies: The student will serve a 60-minute detention after school. - Eight unexcused tardies: The student will serve a 2-hour Saturday School.
+Students will be charged a \$25 fee for this detention. - Twelve unexcused tardies: The student will serve a 4-hour Saturday School.
+Students will be charged a \$50 for this detention and will be directed to the Dean of Student Life for appropriate further discipline. - Fourteen unexcused tardies: The student will also be referred to administration for further discipline which may include the loss of school privileges and/or suspension.